MockingbirdME/game_md/Dev's D20 version/core rules.md

 * Greater than difficulty plus required successes - the action gains an additional success for each point by which the result exceeds the difficulty.

 ## Common Skill Checks
+### Alertness
+- **Primary Attribute:** Perception
+- **Primary Skill:** Awareness
+- **Relevant Secondary Skills:** Alertness
+- **Aiding Others:** none, multiple characters asked to make alertness checks should each make them individually.
+- **Description:** when there's something the character may not notice they should be asked to make this check to see if they become aware of it.
+- **Difficulty:** 5+ various phenomena or the stealth check total of a sneaking/hiding character.
+- **Required Successes:** N/A.
+- **Critical Failure:** the character falls to notice anything and if a danger is presented they are off kilter for it, both being surprised and being flat footed.
+- **Failure:** the character fails to notice any signs of whatever they may have noticed, if they failed to notice danger they are surprised when it acts.
+- **Near Success:** N/A.
+- **Complete Success:** the character is aware of whatever caused the check to be made, if the check was made for some kind of danger they become aware of it at the last possible moment having only one round to act before the opponent.
+- **Additional Success:** for each additional success the character notices the danger or event sooner allowing for more time to react.
+### Balance
+- **Primary Attribute:** Reflexes
+- **Primary Skill:** Personal Movement
+- **Relevant Secondary Skills:** Balance
+- **Relevant Secondary Skill Usage:**
+- **Aiding Others:** a character can assist another by allowing the second character to use their rank in the secondary skill however both character's only move at the rate of the slower of the two.
+A character can not assist more than one other character at a time.
+A character can not assist another if the skill check is not taken because of the character's, and their allies, action.
+- **Description:** The character is at risk of falling or otherwise loosing their balance if they do not succeed this skill check.
+- **Difficulty:** 8-20+ depending on the effect.
+- **Required Successes:** N/A.
+- **Critical Failure:** the character falls bringing down any allies helping them.
+- **Failure:** the character falls.
+- **Near Success:** N/A.
+- **Complete Success:** The character is able to move no more than their rank in the secondary skill hexes while still affected by what caused this skill check.
+If the character can move 0 hexes they are rendered prone if this is the first time they've made this skill check from the same effect.
+- **Additional Success:** Increase the max distance moved by one hex per additional success.
 ### Climb
   - **Primary Attribute:** Body
   - **Primary Skill:** Personal Movement
   - **Relevant Secondary Skills:** Climb
   - **Relevant Secondary Skill Usage:**
-  - **Aiding Others:** a character can assist another by allowing the second character to use their rank in the climb secondary skill however both character's only move at the rate of the slower of the two.
+  - **Aiding Others:** a character can assist another by allowing the second character to use their rank in the secondary skill however both character's only move at the rate of the slower of the two.
 A character can not assist more than one other character at a time.
   - **Description:** from a well limbed oak tree to a stony cliff face with few handholds a climb skill check is what allows a character to scale any climbable surface.
   - **Difficulty:** the skill check's difficulty is what's required to make any progress during the climb not the difficulty to fully ascend the tree/wall/cliff/etc. that they're attempting to climb.
   - **Required Successes:** N/A.